 Jewelry photography is notoriously a difficult process.
-The gems are highly-reflective, the pieces are commonly small, and coloured stones don’t appear as vibrant in films as it is in reality.
+The gems are highly-reflective, the pieces are commonly small, and colored stones don’t appear as vibrant in photos as it is in reality.
 For instance, emeralds can come out looking like tourmaline in photographs when its components react to the chromium in the film.
 The same misrepresentation of appearance can occur with tanzanite, which may come out like amethyst without proper photography techniques.

 We’ve seen how these, along with other multifarious issues, have led to frustrations among jewelers This page is dedicated to you and the rest of the jewelers who are looking for easy and sensible jewelry photography tips, so you can devote ample time focusing on other important aspects of your business.

 In this page, we’ll address the following, so read along, bookmark this page if you must, email it to yourself to be read later or conveniently jump to the section that interests you most.

 Jewelry Photography: An Introduction

 We live in a visual world.
 This is backed by the rising online sales, which are predicted to continue for the next 2 to 3 years.
 Although shoppers are embracing the convenience of online shopping, there is still room for improvement.
 For instance, 46% of shoppers stated that the inability to touch the products keep them from fully embracing this trend; 41% were concerned that the product might look different from the product in the photo.

 These challenges highlight the importance of having clear and professional-looking product images – ones that don’t hide the product flaws behind blurry images but instead truly represent your brand.
 As such, jewelry photography is a critical aspect of any jewelry business.
 It’s the key to enticing potential customers and an effective strategy that will put you in the growing e-retail industry.